-Accelerated BS Accelerated BSN Program: Second Degree BSN and Veteran to BSN Hospital Clinical Setting Uniform Guidelines Equipment Stethoscope, watch, penlight, Skyscape software/device, scissors, pen, and pad.
-Uniform The uniform shall be the official Texas Tech University Health Sciences Center School of Nursing uniform (red scrub top and black scrub pants) with patch(es) permanently affixed to approved location(s) on the uniform.
+Accelerated BSN Program: Second Degree BSN and Veteran to BSN Hospital Clinical Setting Uniform Guidelines Stethoscope, watch, penlight, Skyscape software/device, scissors, pen, pad, and PPE as required by clinical agency to include face masks, protective eye wear, face shield, etc. The uniform shall be the official Texas Tech University Health Sciences Center School of Nursing uniform (red scrub top and black scrub pants) with patch(es) permanently affixed to approved location(s) on the uniform.
 See respective orientation materials for information on patches and placement.
 The uniform shall be clean and without needed repair.
-Shoes The shoes shall fit securely and be primarily white or black impenetrable material.
-Lab Coat The lab coat shall be the official Texas Tech University Health Sciences Center School of Nursing jacket (white) with patch permanently affixed to left chest and should be clean.
-Name Tag and Badge These items must be worn with the uniform or the lab coat in all clinical settings.
-Hair The student's hair must be clean, neat, and managed in such a way as to not require the student to touch hair during clinical.
-A student with long hair must secure hair behind his or her head; hair must be off the shoulders.
+The shoes shall fit securely and be primarily white or black impenetrable material.
+The lab coat shall be the official Texas Tech University Health Sciences Center School of Nursing jacket (white) with patch permanently affixed to left chest and should be clean.
+These items must be worn with the uniform or the lab coat in all clinical settings.
+The student's hair must be clean, neat, and managed in such a way as to not require the student to touch hair during clinical.
+A student with long hair must secure hair behind the head; hair must be off the shoulders.
 Long hair is defined as any hair length that obstructs peripheral vision when the student bends over at waist level or that may dangle onto a patient or treatment surface.
-Makeup Wear in moderation.
+Wear in moderation.
 No bright lipsticks, blush, or eye shadow.

 Nails Nails must be clean and well groomed.
 Artificial nails are not acceptable.
 Nails need to be short.
 Polish, if worn, must be a natural/neutral color.
 Perfume/After Shave Avoid wearing perfume, cologne, or aftershave.
 Clients may not be able to tolerate your favorite scent.
 Piercing/Tattoo Students may have one stud earring in each ear lobe.
 All other piercing must be removed for the clinical setting.
 Tattoos must be covered or not visible during clinical.
 Additional Additional requirements based on clinical agency policy will be communicated by Clinical Site Coordinators.
 Hospital Clinical Setting Uniform Guidelines apply in non-hospital settings and hospital preparation time except as stated in the following Non-Hospital Clinical Settings and Non-Direct Care Hospital Setting chart.